gazpachu/joanmira/pages/blog/2016-01-22---how-to-create-a-portfolio-in-ghost/index.md

 In the first part of the code, we are just attaching Isotope to the work-grid block defined in our HTML template.
 Then we are telling Isotope that our portfolio thumbnails will have the class name 'work'.
 The rest of the settings are the ones indicated by the [Isotope documentation](http://isotope.metafizzy.co/#getting-started) to make the grid responsive.

 The next bit takes care of the navigation click events.
-It basically tells Isotope to rearrange the items in the grid based on the selected filter.
+It tells Isotope to rearrange the items in the grid based on the selected filter.

 Finally, the last snippet updates the 'checked' class names in the navigation buttons when they are clicked.
 Notice that we are targeting the buttons inside the 'button-group' blocks.
 That's because you might decide to have different sets of navigations, one for filtering and another one for sorting.
 You can find out about how to sort items in the [Isotope documentation](http://isotope.metafizzy.co/#getting-started).